-Section 6: VOTING MEMBERSHIP AND MAJORITY VOTE:
+Section 6: VOTING AND MAJORITY VOTE:

-- A. Each MCA is responsible for submitting the names of the voting members to the RTAC.
-Each MCA member (Hospital/Facility) will have one (1) voting member and one (1) alternate voting member identified at the beginning of the RTAC meeting. - B. A simple majority (one more than 50% of votes cast by voting members present) will constitute an act of the RTAC.
+- A. The secretary or designee will conduct a roll call of voting members on matters of the RTAC. - B. Each MCA is responsible for submitting the names of the voting members to the RTAC. - C. A simple majority (one more than 50% of votes cast by voting members present) will constitute an act of the RTAC.